uchange/ulangel/README.md

 * stepper: functions defining how to update the parameters or the gradient of the parameters.
 It depends on the current values.
 In the library we provide several steppers: `ulangel.utils.optimizer.sgd_step` (stochastic gradient descent stepper), `ulangel.utils.optimizer.weight_decay` (weight decay stepper), `ulangel.utils.optimizer.adam_step` (adam stepper).
 You can also program your own stepper.

 * stateupdater: define how to initialize and update state (for exemple, how to update momentum).
-In the library we provide some inbuild stateupdaters, all of them inherit the class `ulangel.utils.optimizer.StateUpdater`:
-*   `ulangel.utils.optimizer.AverageGrad`(momentum created by averaging the gradient)
-*   `ulangel.utils.optimizer.AverageSqrGrad`(momentum created by averaging the square of the gradient)
+In the library we provide some inbuild stateupdaters, all of them inherit the class `ulangel.utils.optimizer.StateUpdater`: `ulangel.utils.optimizer.AverageGrad`(momentum created by averaging the gradient), `ulangel.utils.optimizer.AverageSqrGrad`(momentum created by averaging the square of the gradient), `ulangel.utils.optimizer.StepCount`(step increment).
-*   `ulangel.utils.optimizer.StepCount`(step increment)

 In ulangel, we provide two inbuild optimizer: `ulangel.utils.optimizer.sgd_opt` (stochastic gradient descent optimizer) and `ulangel.utils.optimizer.adam_opt` (adam optimizer).
 Optimizer is an input of the object of the class leaner.
 We will show you how to use optimizer in the learner part.